Skip to main content

 Same platform, different vertical

-Appliance repair websites for Swept that don’t pretend Swept is a lead system
+Appliance repair websites for Swept that don’t pretend Swept is a request system

-We are frustrated that swept is designed for post-sale operations (workforce management) and does not document a public API or native website embeds for marketing lead capture.
+We are frustrated that swept is designed for post-sale operations (workforce management) and does not document a public API or native website embeds for marketing request capture.
 This flow captures appliance repair requests on the website, routes them to email/CRM for sales dispatch, and only hands won work into Swept via manual entry, which turns the website into a handoff delay.

 Open page